mcj-group/rusty-pbbs/README.md

 ```

 The `default` features are enough for benchmarking.
-If you want to do more hacking, the `complete` porfile could help.
+If you want to do more hacking, the `complete` profile could help.

 ## Download rusty-pbbs